lightbend/ssl-config/documentation/src/sphinx/LooseSSL.rst

 files, and therefore cannot escape an development environment.

-**Runtime / Deployment Checks**: You can add code to your deployment scripts or program that checks that ``ssl-config.ssl.loose`` options are not enabled in a production environment.
+**Runtime / Deployment Checks**: You can add code to your deployment scripts or program that checks that ``ssl-config.loose`` options are not enabled in a production environment.
 The runtime mode can be found in the ```Application.mode`` <api/scala/play/api/Application.html>`__ method.